ues-io/uesio/docs/redux/README.md

 We do favour `async/await` in thunks over `Promise` for avoiding the so-called callback hell.
 [Redux Toolkit](https://redux-toolkit.js.org/usage/usage-guide#using-middleware-to-enable-async-logic) does recommend using `async/await` for the sake of readability.

+## A single action handled by multiple reducers

+he Redux state is split into different **slices**, such as, in our stack, `viewdef`, `builder`, `route`, etc. These slices are isolated from each other.

+However, through the concept of [extra reducer](https://redux-toolkit.js.org/api/createSlice#extrareducers) of Redux Toolkit, one signle action can be dipatch to reducer belonging to different slice.
+This where the concept of extra reducers comes in.
+We for example made use of it the `builder` slice.

+We follow the redux style guide [on that matter](https://redux.js.org/style-guide/style-guide#allow-many-reducers-to-respond-to-the-same-action).

 ## Redux middleware

 Redux-thunk is a middleware specialized in dealing with **asynchronous actions**.
 In order to update the Redux state, the reducer expects as payload a plain `JavaScript object` and not a `Promise`.
 This is where Redux-thunk comes into play.